inventhouse/allgit/README.md

 To separate allgit's options from the command to run, we use `--` by itself, with space on both sides; allgit will take everything that follows, as-is, to be the command it should run.
 Note that the commands are run _inside_ each repository, _not_ the current directory.

 Because we will often run git commands, we can use a single `-` as the separator instead and allgit will assume that what follows should be passed to git.
-These are exactly equivalent: `allgit - pull` and `allgit -- git pull`.
+These are equivalent: `allgit - pull` and `allgit -- git pull`.

 Brief Example